DavidGilmour1984/Attiny-Projects/ATTINY13 PWM Dimmer/readme.md

 Copy code

 - Only one step occurs per press (no bounce or multi-step).
-- **Note:** PB4 is ADC-capable and can be repurposed for analogue brightness control if required in future.
+- **Note:** PB4 is ADC-capable but is currently used as a digital input.

+---

+### Optional Analogue Dimmer (PB3 / ADC3)
+- Physical pin 2 is wired on the PCB for a **10 kΩ potentiometer**.
+- This input is **not used by the current firmware**.
+- Can be enabled in future to replace the step-based brightness control with continuous analogue dimming.

 ---